 Question Response Choices Q48 A fall is when your body goes to the ground without being pushed.
-In the past 12 months, did your doctor or other health provider talk with you about falling or problems with balance or walking?
+In the past 12 months, did you talk with your doctor or other health provider about falling or problems with balance or walking?
 Yes No I had no visits in the past 12 months Q49 Did you fall in the past 12 months?
 Yes No Q50 In the past 12 months, have you had a problem with balance or walking?
 Yes No Q51 Has your doctor or other health provider done anything to help prevent falls or treat problems with balance or walking?
-Some things they might do include: • Suggest that you use a cane or walker • Suggest that you do an exercise or physical therapy program • Suggest a vision or hearing test • Suggest you take vitamin D. Yes No I had no visits in the past 12 months
+Some things they might do include: Suggest that you use a cane or walker.
+Suggest that you do an exercise or physical therapy program.
+Suggest a vision or hearing test.
+Yes No I had no visits in the past 12 months